Teelsam/ReadmeGenNodeJS/myFile.md

 - [Project License](#License)

 ## Description
-it generates a readmefile through prompts
+it generates readmefiles

 ## Installation
-you need the npm package inquirer
+you need inquirer

 ## Usage
-run node index.js when you are in the correct file
+run node index.js

 ## Contributing
-git clone the repo and explore the code
+you can clone the repo and explore

 ## Tests
-git clone the repo and run node index.js
+clone the repo and run

 ## Questions
 [github  link](https://github.com/teelsam)